python/steering-council/updates/2024-04,05,06-steering-council-update.md

         - Finalized and posted our decision on [PEP 734, subinterpreters in the stdlib](https://discuss.python.org/t/pep-734-multiple-interpreters-in-the-stdlib/41147/24).
         - Accepted [PEP 667, Consistent views of namespaces](https://peps.python.org/pep-0667/) after much discussion.
 The alternatives were considered worse in the long run.
     - Sync up meetings with Łukasz, the Developer-in-Residence:
         - The untangling of potential license and CLA issues on the infrastructure repositories.
-Not glamourous work, needs doing, will involve PSF council as appropriate.
+Not glamorous work, needs doing, will involve PSF counsel as appropriate.
         - Discussed the fall core dev sprint Meta and PSF sponsorship status.
         - PyCon US 2024 language summit signs up at capacity.
         - Ł is going to EuroPython: Landed a keynote slot.